The Best Years of Our Lives (Steve Harley & Cockney Rebel album): Background

 The Best Years of Our Lives was recorded at London's Abbey Road Studios and Air Studios during November and December 1974.
 Harley's approach to the recording sessions was different compared to that of the original two Cockney Rebel albums, The Human Menagerie and The Psychomodo.
 Rather than have his songs and ideas "well written out" before recording began, Harley had "just some tunes and phrases spinning around my head".
 He told Rock Scene in 1975, "The band thought I was crazy, and I had to teach them the songs by humming along.
 They didn't even have lyrics to go with the backing tracks.
 I added them all on later.
 I just went la-de-da through the whole thing."

 Speaking to Record & Popswop Mirror in November 1974, Harley said of the album, "The best work I've done yet is on the new LP.
 I find that I'm not writing in such a surrealistic way anymore.
 I'm writing slightly more blatant, less subtle.
 The whole album is a theme.
 The whole story is a dialogue, almost between two people – or a group of people and the artist: questions and answers.
 It's kind of like a guy who goes through a metamorphosis and comes out of it in good shape – alive and kicking."
 He added to the magazine in 1975, "This album is something I believe in.
 It means so much to me than anything I have done before."
 In a 1976 interview with Sounds, Harley recalled about the album, "[It] was a better production [than The Psychomodo], but in retrospect it was a group of guys that had only been together three or four weeks trying to sound like a group.
 Best Years sounded kinda like me in the studio."
 He felt that the next album, Timeless Flight (1976), presented the band far more cohesively.

 Songs

-"Back to the Farm", which has a 7/4 time signature, was inspired by Harley's rock 'n' roll lifestyle and fame, and the pressures that came with it.
-He has described the song as being about "going crazy" and called it a "mental institution allusion".
-Harley had the idea making the backing vocals "sound like chipmunks".